 Well, this question can be complicated, because if you want to choose those reliable and efficient cross-border platforms, you have to prove that you have already brand awareness in China.
-Because platforms like Tmall Global only accept the popular foreign brands.
+Because platforms like Tmall Global only accept popular foreign brands.

-Besides, Chinese customers only pay attention and give confidence to brands that are recommended by their friends or family, and those brands who have a good e-reputation in China.
+Besides, Chinese customers only pay attention and give confidence to brands that are recommended by their friends or family, and those brands that have a good e-reputation in China.
 Therefore, if you want to sell through cross-border platforms, branding is essential.